 The Crown (or, where applicable, Ordnance Survey's suppliers) owns the intellectual property rights in the data contained in this product.
-You are free to use the product on the terms of the OS OpenData Licence, but must acknowledge the source of the data by including the following attribution statement: Contains Ordnance Survey data © Crown copyright and database right 2011.
+You are free to use the product on the terms of the OS OpenData Licence, but must acknowledge the source of the data by including the following attribution statement: Contains Ordnance Survey data © Crown copyright and database right 2013.
+Additional data sourced from third parties, including public sector information licensed under the Open Government Licence v1.0.